-If you asked anyone what would be at the forefront of their mind when they thought of taking a holiday to a set of beautiful islands, most people would immediately reply that they’d see themselves on tropical white sand beach, a large umbrella over their head, and a rum drink in their hand as a calm sea lapped at their feet.
+When asked what came to mind when they thought of taking a holiday to a set of beautiful islands, many would immediately see themselves on a tropical white sand beach with a large umbrella over their head, and a rum drink in their hand as a calm sea lapped at their feet.

-Balmy temperatures and palm trees may be what most people fantasise, but I argue that we should start to think outside the box when asked this question.
-There are some real treasures that lie out of this ingrained paradise if you know where to look.
+Balmy temperatures and palm trees may be what most people fantasize, but when posed with this travel question, I believe we should think differently.
+Some fantastic sights lie out of this ingrained paradise if you know where to look.

-The proper name for this group of islands is the Azores, and they are situated approximately 800 miles off the continental coast of Portugal.
+One suggestion would be a European group of islands by the name of the Azores, situated approximately 800 miles off the continental coast of Portugal.

-The Azores are made up of 9 islands in total and are a part of a subtropical archipelago created from volcanic origins.
-They may lack a tropical feel but more than makeup for that charm and lure with their varying landscape including volcanoes; harsh cliff sides; lush green farmlands; crisp cedar forests; and fragrant blue hydrangeas.
+The Azores are made up of 9 islands in total and are a part of a subtropical island chain that was created from volcanic eruptions.
+The largest of which being São Miguel Island followed by São Jorge Island, Flores Island, Graciosa Island, Terceira Island, Pico Island, Faial Island, Santa Maria Island, with Corvo Island being the smallest.
+These islands may not possess a tropical feel but do compensate with the charm and lure of the varying landscape which includes volcanoes, harsh cliff sides, lush green farmlands, crisp cedar forests and fragrant blue hydrangeas.

-One island has even been nicknamed the Blue Island for the number of these blue flowers that line its streets and hillsides.
-Just past all the lures of land in the great blue yonder is an extraordinary sea life.
-Caves and schools of brilliant fish for those to like to roam below the surface, and tours for whale, dolphin, and sea-lion spotting for those who prefer to take in the view from above.
+One island has been nicknamed the Blue Island for the number of these blue flowers that fashion its streets and hillsides.
+Just past all the lures of land in the great blue yonder is extraordinary sea life.
+Ocean caves and schools of majestic fish for those who like to explore below the surface.
+Tours for whale watching, dolphin, and sea-lion spotting for those who prefer to take in the view from above.

 Luckily for me, I had the pleasure of visiting Faial and spending four wonderful weeks on what I can only call a paradise that most people wouldn’t think of, possibly because they’ve never heard of it.

 The festivities fill ten full days and are always hosted on the first weekend of August through the following weekend.
-Filled with regattas, parades, and a large stage playing the countries most popular bands, the celebration is brought to and end with a ‘fireworks’ display over the harbour.
+Full of regattas, parades and a large stage playing the country’s most popular bands, the celebration is brought to an end with a ‘fireworks’ display over the harbour.
 Fire lanterns set up in the sky by the dozens, perfectly outlined by the volcanic crest of Pico behind them.

-Getting ourselves out of the main town for a bit, we spent one day on the back of a scooter as we zipped around the island.
-A highly recommended method of transportation as the island is still small enough to see everything in 1-2 days and you still have the opportunity to easily take in your surroundings as you pass them by.
+Getting ourselves out of the main town for a bit, we spent one day on the back of a scooter (rental cars are also available) as we zipped around the island.
+A highly recommended method of transportation as the island is still small enough to see everything in 1-2 days, and you still have the opportunity to take in your surroundings easily.

-Some highlights to see on your trip around the island should include the caldera (a large volcanic crater) and the Capelinhos, a monogenetic volcano which is part of a complex that includes 20 scoria cones and lava fields.
-After you’ve done you’re hiking through the area there, a nice enclosed pool of refreshing Atlantic water awaits a dip on your exit of the grounds.
+Some highlights to see on your trip around the island should include the caldera (a large volcanic crater) and the Capelinhos, a monogenetic volcano which is part of a complex that contains 20 scoria cones and lava fields.
+After you’ve done your hiking through the area there, a lovely enclosed pool of refreshing Atlantic water awaits a dip on your exit of the grounds.

 So ditch the palm trees and rum drinks for once and experience something offbeat and exotic, full of moments that you’ll carry with you for the rest of your life.